whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-spring/02-slip-casting/02-03-reading-assignment.md

 ## LLM Completed Examples

 Do your best to get good at things that machines are not.
-Writing a response to a reading is a solved problem, so don't maximize for that skill.
-Rather, maximize for creative and critical thought.
-One way to do that is to analyze texts with all available tools, including LLMs, and then challenge your assumptions through dialogue and debate with others.
+Focus on developing the skills that make you uniquely human—skills that machines can’t yet easily replicate.
+Tasks like summarizing a reading or generating straightforward responses have become easily completable by technology, like large language models (LLMs).

+Instead of aiming to perfect skills that are now routine for machines, strive to maximize your capacity for creative thinking and critical analysis.
+Look at texts, ideas, and problems from multiple perspectives and engaging with them deeply and thoughtfully.
+Use all the tools at your disposal, including LLMs, to analyze texts, uncover patterns, and generate insights.
+Question the conclusions you’ve drawn and test your ideas through dialogue, debate, and collaboration with others.

-The race to create text is over before you even begin.
+The race to simply create text is over before you even start—it’s a challenge machines have already nearly mastered.
+What matters now is what you bring to the process: your ability to challenge assumptions, navigate complexity, and offer nuanced perspectives that machines cannot.

 <details>
 <summary>